Rekha-ops-devops/two-tier-web-app/Documentation.md

 # 2. Target Architecture
 See docs/architecture.svg.

-Custom VPC (10.0.0.0/16)
+## 1 Custom VPC (10.0.0.0/16)
-2 Public Subnets (one per AZ) — host the web tier
+## 2 Public Subnets (one per AZ) — host the web tier
-2 Private Subnets (one per AZ) — host the database tier Internet Gateway attached to the VPC, routed from the public route table only 2 EC2 instances (Apache) in the public subnets, each behind its own security group allowing HTTP (80) and SSH (22) 1 RDS MySQL instance (Multi-AZ) in the private subnets, reachable only on port 3306 from the web tier's security group — not from the public internet
+## 2 Private Subnets (one per AZ) — host the database tier
+## Internet Gateway attached to the VPC, routed from the public route table only
+## 2 EC2 instances (Apache) in the public subnets, each behind its own security group allowing HTTP (80) and SSH (22)
+## 1 RDS MySQL instance (Multi-AZ) in the private subnets, reachable only on port 3306 from the web tier's security group — not from the public internet
-Terraform remote state stored in an S3 bucket (versioned) with a DynamoDB table for state locking, preventing concurrent terraform apply runs from corrupting state
+##Terraform remote state stored in an S3 bucket (versioned) with a DynamoDB table for state locking, preventing concurrent terraform apply runs from corrupting state
-3. Target Technology Stack
+# 3. Target Technology Stack
 Component	Choice	Reason
 IaC tool	Terraform	Declarative, widely adopted, strong AWS provider support CI/CD	Jenkins	Free, self-hosted, flexible pipeline-as-code